Huia Blanc de Blancs and Marlborough Memories

 Huia Blanc de Blancs Brut, Marlborough, New Zealand, 2016, 12.5%

 Delicious drinking right now, with no need to wait.
-However, I’m also curious to see what a little more bottle age might bring, perhaps some ginger notes?
+However, I’m curious to see what a little more bottle age might bring, perhaps some ginger notes?
 I look forward to finding out!

 For the Maori, the tail feathers of the Huia still have high status; they represent beauty, wisdom, elegance, and dignity.
 In short, those words are also an excellent description of this wine.